winstonDeGreef/Mechanica/content/special/ChX4_VelotransDoppler.md

 The Big Bang theory was highly debated early on, in particular by Einstein, but is now fully accepted.
 The strongest experimental evidence was the discovery of the *cosmic background radiation* in 1965 (by accident).

-The whole cosmos is nearly uniformly filled by a background radiation of about 2.7 K (wavelength in the $\mu$m range) with small inhomogeneities as shown in the picture by the Planck satellite around 2013.
+The whole cosmos is nearly uniformly filled by a background radiation of about $2.7 \mathrm{K}$ (wavelength in the $\mu$m range) with small inhomogeneities as shown in the picture by the Planck satellite around 2013.

 ```{figure} ../images/1280px-WMAP_2012.png